AnnMarieW/dash-bootstrap-templates/README.md

 > Note:  The `ThemeSwitchAIO` and `ThemeChangerAIO` components  and the `dbc.css` stylesheet requires  Dash Bootstrap Components>=V1.0.0.
 It will only
 > work with the themes included in Dash Bootstrap Components>=V1.0.0.
 >
-> The Bootstsrap themed Plotly figure templates can be used with any Plotly figure.
+> The Bootstrap themed Plotly figure templates can be used with any Plotly figure.
 It does not require Dash or
 > the Dash Bootstrap Components library.